-I arrived to the camper, unloaded my belongings, took a few photos of it, and leaving my phone in the camper, went to check out the outhouse.
+I arrived at the camper, unloaded my belongings, took a few photos of it, and leaving my phone in the camper, went to check out the outhouse.
 I unlatched the door and made my way inside.
 Immediately it was strange but there were also instructions hanging above the seat that echoed what the owner said.
-I read them over and over, but realized the bags meant for the #2 bucket were no where to be found.
+I read them over and over but realized the bags meant for the #2 bucket were nowhere to be found.
 I decided to see if there were extras in the camper and if I couldn’t find any, reach out to the owner immediately.
 (Again, before nature could call and I’d feel panicked.)
 I turned around to leave the outhouse and the door wouldn’t open.

 Immediately I knew what happened.
-The wooden latch on the outside that keeps the door shut when no one is inside the outhouse fell on it’s own when the door closed behind me locking me inside.
+The wooden latch on the outside that keeps the door shut when no one is inside the outhouse fell on its own when the door closed behind me locking me inside.

 In the middle of nowhere in the woods.

 With no phone to call for help.

 When I tell this story to friends and family, it’s often met with, “I would have freaked out.”
 And I did.
 The panic set in almost immediately.
 The worst-case scenario set in immediately.
 The anxiety spiral of this being a trap to this is where I’ll be stuck until I die to what if no one realizes I’m missing and everything in between.